risingwavelabs/risingwave-docs/docs/deploy/risingwave-trial.md

 Start a RisingWave standalone instance in your local environment with Homebrew.

 :::caution
-This method starts RisingWave in playground mode, where data is temporarily stored in memory.
-The service automatically terminates after 30 minutes of inactivity, causing all data to be lost.
+This method launches RisingWave in playground mode, where data is stored solely in memory.
+The service is designed to automatically terminate after 30 minutes of inactivity, and any data stored will be deleted upon termination.
+This mode has limited memory capacity to maintain overall stability, and resource-intensive operations may result in out-of-memory (OOM) errors.
+Use this method for quick tests only.

 To persist your data, use the [RisingWave Kubernetes Operator](/deploy/risingwave-kubernetes.md) or [RisingWave Cloud](/docs/deploy/risingwave-cloud.md).
 :::